All Episodes

 Thanks for having me back to have this important conversation about due process and the rule of law.

-Um you said up front, uh I stated yesterday, these are serious and troubling allegations about Bob Menendez.
+As you said up front, I stated yesterday, these are serious and troubling allegations about Bob Menendez.

-Um as you know, uh I'm staunchly opposed to so-called criminal justice reform that is really just masquerading as criminal leniency.
+As you know, I'm staunchly opposed to so-called criminal justice reform that is really just masquerading as criminal leniency.

-So if Bob Menendez is convicted of these charges, then he should have the book thrown at him.
+So if Bob Menendez is convicted of these charges, then he should have the book phone at him.

-It wasn't just that it was overturned, but there was you know kind of negligent misconduct.
+It wasn't just that it was overturned or there was kind of negligent misconduct.

-They simply made things up kind of whole cloth, Sean.
+They simply made things up out of whole cloth, Sean.

 They said Ted Stevens didn't pay for modifications and renovations to his home.